NishatAudry/AliExpress_FullProject/README.md

 * Included the components which should be incorporated in a Bug Report

 ## TestMetrics
-* Overall testing informantion
+* Overall testing informantions

-## Browser and Version
+## Technologies
+Project is created with:
 * Chorome 106.0.5249.62